tedhchen/ESS-ResearchDesign/assignments.md

 The major assignment in this course is to produce a publication-level and implementable research design.

 ### Logistics
 The research design project should be completed in teams ranging from 1-3 students.
+Team members will receive the same grade for the project unless there are extenuating circumstances.
 At any point up until the third checkpoint is submitted, teams can merge until the max of 3 is met.

 ### Timeline
 #### First checkpoint